With the advancement of technology, the means of buying tickets has changed drastically.

 If you are unsure of your own expertise in SEO, then you can simply find a dedicated marketer whose strong suit is in SEO.
 Taking such steps can make finding your event on Google much easier, and can allow you to cast a wider net for event-goers.

 Selling tickets with Eventbrite can help you stay among the top search results on Google, and can allow you to gain access to untapped crowds of event-goers.
+Regardless of Eventbrite costs to sell tickets, it is a great option to explore.

 #4.
 Event discovery websites: